Dental conditions during pregnancy

 Special considerations regarding oral health during pregnancy include:

-You should eat a balanced diet including sufficient quantities of calcium, protein, phosphorus, and vitamins A, C, and D during pregnancy.
-This is important for your baby's dental health as well as your own.
+You should eat a balanced diet including foods with sufficient quantities of calcium, protein, phosphorus, and vitamins A, C, and D. This is important for your baby's dental health as well as your own.
+Do not take supplements without your doctor's advice.

-However, a toothache should be considered a dental emergency.
-It is particularly important for your dentist to treat infections that can cause toothache, because these infections can potentially spread throughout the body and affect your pregnancy.
+A toothache should be considered a dental emergency.
+It is particularly important for your dentist to treat infections that cause toothache, because the bacteria can potentially spread throughout the body and affect your pregnancy.

 If you need to have a filling, it is important to note there is no evidence that amalgam (silver-coloured) fillings are linked to mercury toxicity.
-Nevertheless, if you are concerned about having amalgam fillings, there are viable alternatives.
+Nevertheless, if you are concerned about having amalgam fillings, there are commonly used alternatives.

 It is safe to treat gum disease during pregnancy and this may reduce the risk of adverse pregnancy outcomes, such as preterm birth, as discussed above.